ecohydro/waves_website/_people/avery.md

 He is currently pursuing a PhD in Geography at U.C.
 Santa Barbara and is working on improving and validating inputs to SEIR models of Dengue fever in Puerto Rico with high resolution maps of surface water.
 Ryan is interested in mitigating the risks posed by climate variability as well as evaluating and improving products derived from remotely sensed data.

-Among his other interests, he also serves as an instructor for the [Software Carpentry organization](https://software-carpentry.org/) and enjoys teaching others how coding can improve their effecienvy in research.
+Among his other interests, he also serves as an instructor for the [Software Carpentry organization](https://software-carpentry.org/) and enjoys teaching others how coding can impove their research efficiency.